sjsikora/bayesian-scRNAseq-label-transfer/README.md

 # scRNA-seq Bayesian Label Transfer

-As a part of my summer 2023 intership at the Trapnell Lab, I developed a novel way to transfer cell-labels from a reference monocle3 cell data set to a query cell data set respecting ontology.
+During my summer 2023 internship at the Trapnell Lab, I developed a novel method to transfer cell labels from a reference monocle3 cell dataset to a query cell dataset while respecting ontology.

-Single-cell RNA sequencing (scRNA-seq) assays are powerful tools for analyzing the gene expression space of single cells.
-However, they can generate large datasets with many cells, making it laborious to label each cell manually. **Label transfer algorithms** are used to quickly annotate cells in scRNA-seq datasets.
-Yet, to my knowledge, none of the current algorithms incorporate cell-ontology information.
-In addition, these label transfer enforce a strict ontology to label cells, which in some cases does not reflect real biology.
+Single-cell RNA sequencing (scRNA-seq) assays are powerful tools for analyzing the gene expression profiles of individual cells.
+However, they often produce extensive datasets with numerous cells, making manual cell labeling a labor-intensive task. **Label transfer algorithms** are employed to rapidly annotate cells in scRNA-seq datasets.
+However, to the best of my knowledge, none of the existing algorithms incorporate cell ontology information.
+Furthermore, these label transfer methods enforce a strict ontology for cell labeling, which may not always accurately represent actual biological.

-The key difference between this repo's label transfer and all the others is the addition of **priors** for each layer of a cell ontology.
-The introduction of these priors ensure that this information is inculded in the classification of a query cell and have the capiabilty of transfering cells that "break" the strict ontology.
+The primary distinction between the label transfer technique in this repository and others lies in the integration of **priors** for each layer of a cell ontology.
+Introducing these priors ensures that this information is taken into account during the classification of a query cell and allows for the transfer of cells that may not conform to the strict ontology.

 ## Algorithm

-- The reference and query cell data sets are reduced into coordinate space.
+- The reference and query cell datasets are reduced into a coordinate space.
-- A k-nearest-neighbor framework is built to compare both reference and query data sets to reference data set.
+- A k-nearest-neighbor framework is established to compare both the reference and query datasets to the reference dataset.
-- Priors are initialized and trained on reference:
+- Priors are initialized and trained on the reference dataset:
-    - For every reference cell, retrieve k-NN of that reference cell to k other reference cells.
+    - For every reference cell, retrieve the k-nearest neighbors of that cell among k other reference cells.
-    - Transform k-NN table to a ontology matrix where every column is a path down cell ontology, every row is a cell, and every entry is the (number of k-NN reporting that label)/k
+    - Transform the k-nearest neighbor table into an ontology matrix, where each column represents a path within the cell ontology, each row represents a cell, and each entry indicates the proportion of k-nearest neighbors that report that label divided by k.
-    - To train the priors, calculate the hinge-loss* of a given prior and refine.
+    - To train the priors, calculate the hinge loss* of a given prior and refine accordingly.
-- Once priors are optimized on the reference cell data set, retrieve k-NN of the query cell data to reference cell data set.
+- Once the priors are optimized on the reference cell dataset, retrieve the k-nearest neighbors of the query cell dataset with respect to the reference cell dataset.
-- Transform k-NN table to a ontology matrix.
+- Transform the k-nearest neighbor table into an ontology matrix.
-- Multiply priors and ontology matrix and report back the maxium path.
+- Multiply the priors matrix by the ontology matrix and report the path with the highest value.

 ## *Note on Hinge Loss:

-A big point of diffculty in this project was the loss function.
-I settled on hinge loss because of its demphasis on increasing the margin of correct anwsers.
-While this may seem counter intutive, the result of methods that emphasize increasing margins are priors of 0 0 0 1.
+A major challenge in this project was designing an effective loss function.
+I settled on the hinge loss due to its emphasis on increasing the margin between correct answers.
+While this might seem counterintuitive, methods that prioritize increasing margins often result in priors like [0, 0, 0, 1].